serenalotreck/knowledge-graph/README.md

 In addition to the search results PMID file, the PubMed download procedure requires the csv version of the OA file index.
 Note that the default value for `-oa_index` is the full OA subset.
 If you need papers with only commercial or non-commercial use licenses, use the respective index files, all of which can be found [here](https://www.ncbi.nlm.nih.gov/pmc/tools/ftp/). <br>

-The baseURL for PubMed is ftp://ftp.ncbi.nlm.nih.gov/pub/pmc, and this is the default for the `-baseRUL` argument.<br>
+The baseURL for PubMed is ftp://ftp.ncbi.nlm.nih.gov/pub/pmc, and this is the default for the `-baseURL` argument.<br>

 Example usage for the PubMed strategy:
 ```